Mark A. Bedau, Editor

 Computational Linguisticsis the longest-running publication devoted exclusively to the computational and mathematical properties of language and the design and analysis of natural language processing systems.
 This open-access journal is published by the MIT Press on behalf of The Association for Computational Linguistics.

 Computational Psychiatry publishes original research articles and reviews that involve the application, analysis, or invention of theoretical, computational and statistical approaches to mental function and dysfunction.
-Topics include brain modeling over multiple scales and levels of analysis, and the use of these models to understand psychiatric dysfunction, its remediation, and the sustenance of healthy cognition through the lifespan.
-The journal also has a special interest in computational issues pertaining to related areas such as law and education.
+Topics include brain and behavioral modeling over multiple scales and levels of analysis, and the use of these models to understand psychiatric dysfunction, its remediation, its relation to social or biological factors, and the development and sustenance of healthy cognition throughout the lifespan.

 Emma Hart, Editor-in-Chief